Call4Cloud | MMP-C | Autopilot | Device Preparation

 5. What does it do?

-Now we know with which command we could fix it, let’s take a better look at “ClipC.dll” aka Client Licensing Platform Client mentioned in that command.
+Now that we know which command we should fix, let’s take a better look at “ClipC.dll,” aka Client Licensing Platform Client, which is mentioned in that command.
 Looking at that name reminded me somehow of “Clippy” but I guess Clippy has nothing to do with licensing…

 Clippy komt terug om je te helpen - Webwereld